Benchmarking Information Scrambling

 where the average is taken over a given quantum state. $W$ and $V$ are local operators, usually considered to act on distinct subsystems. $W(t)$ is the Heisenberg evolution of $W$, which becomes a global operator as scrambling proceeds, causing decay of the OTOCs.

-However, it is difficult to distinguish between scrambling and decoherence: the latter causes leakage of the system information to the environment and, in general, induces decay of the OTOC as well.
+However, it is difficult to distinguish between scrambling and decoherence \cite{Yoshida2019Disentangling}: the latter causes leakage of the system information to the environment and, in general, induces decay of the OTOC as well.
 Protocols that measure the OTOC often involve forward and backward evolution of the system, which in practice do not exactly match each other due to operational errors.
 This can also cause decay of the OTOC signals.
 Understanding the behavior of scrambling in presence of decoherence and operational errors is an active and ongoing research in the field \cite{Swingle2018Resilience,Knap2018Entanglement,Syzranov2018Out,Zhang2019Information,Gonzalez019Out,Yoshida2019Disentangling,Joshi2020Quantum,Touil2021Information,Dominguez2021Dynamics,Zanardi2021Information}.
 In this line of effect, the first experiment that provided a positive verification of scrambling was performed with trapped ions \cite{Landsman2019Verified}, using a teleportation-based protocol \cite{Yoshida2019Disentangling}.
 This approach uses two copies of the system and an entangled input state (Bell state) between the copies, requiring sophisticated engineering of the system and therefore hindering its practical applications.
-More recently, the field has witnessed an increasing number of studies of information scrambling in various experimental platforms, e.g., superconductors \cite{Zhao2021Probing}, trapped-ions \cite{Joshi2020Quantum}, and cloud-based quantum computers \cite{Braumuller2021Probing,Mi2021Information,Geller2021Quantum}.
+More recently, the field has witnessed an increasing number of studies of information scrambling in various experimental platforms, e.g., superconductors \cite{Zhao2021Probing}, trapped ions \cite{Joshi2020Quantum}, and cloud-based quantum computers \cite{Braumuller2021Probing,Mi2021Information,Geller2021Quantum}.
 However, it remains a challenge to design a simple and robust protocol for benchmarking the true signals of scrambling from a noisy background.
-Thus a solution to this problem is in demand and is beneficial for the development of the field, especially for experimental studies.